acweathersby/rum/allocators.md

 Bindable = gc* [ // Forces heap allocation through the 'gc binding. sub   : gc* Bindable = 0
-  other : 'Test // Must be allocated or assigned from an outside scope since it is not nullable.
-]
+  other : 'Test //Not allowed as this would require infinite recursion ]

-test (other: 'mut Test) => *'global + 'gc Bindable { // Bindable's lifetimes are `global + 'gc Bindable [  sub = Bindable [ other ], other ]
+test (other: 'mut Test) => Bindable { // Bindable's lifetimes are `global + 'gc Bindable [  sub = Bindable [ other ], other ]
 }